lammps/lammps/doc/src/fix_polarize.rst

 The *mr* keyword only applies to *style* = *polarize/bem/gmres*.
 It is the maximum number of q-vectors to use when solving for the surface charge.

 The *omega* keyword only applies when using *style* = *polarize/bem/icc*.
 It is a relaxation parameter defined in :ref:`(Tyagi) <Tyagi>` that should generally be set between 0 and 2.

+Note that the local dielectric constant (epsilon) can also be set independently using the :doc:`set <set>` command.

 ----------